1066 Battle of Hastings, Abbey and Battlefield - Family Property Guide

 Places to play

-We opened a new play area in 2016, with a slide, swings and plenty of play equipment to explore and clamber on.
-The playground is next to the outside seating for the cafe, so you can keep an eye on the kids in comfort.Plan your visit
+Our unique play area was opened for the 950th anniversary of the Battle of Hastings in 2016, and was designed by Studio Hardie - the team behind George Clark's Amazing Spaces.
+Featuring slides, swings and plenty of play equipment to explore and clamber on, it is also next to the outside seating for the cafe, so you can keep an eye on the kids in comfort.Plan your visit